beammaf/android-card-wallet-sdk-public/README.md

           android:name="com.beamuae.cwsdk.AddCardActivity"/>
 ```

+**Note that;** If Theme used with a toolbar for example `Theme.AppCompat.Light.DarkActionBar` and a toolbar component added in custom xml, there will be two toolbar in app.
+Toolbar should delete from xml or theme should be use with `NoActionBar` theme.

 #### Error Messages
 In order to customize validation error messages and location of error fields, firstly, text fields should create with specified ids.